Multi-window STFT phase retrieval: lattice uniqueness: Abstract

 \section{Abstract}

-Short-time Fourier transform (STFT) phase retrieval refers to the reconstruction of a signal $f$ from its spectrogram, i.e., the magnitudes of its STFT and appears as a central problem in several applications, including coherent diffraction imaging and audio processing.
-It is known that for several window functions $g$, any function $f\in \lt$ can be reconstructed from the full spectrogram $|V_g f(\mathbb{R}^2)|$ but in practice the reconstruction needs to be achieved only from discrete samples of $|V_gf(\Lambda)|$, typically from a lattice $\Lambda = A\mathbb{Z}^2$.
-It turns out that the sampled problem becomes much more subtle: recently established discretization barriers state that uniqueness via lattice sampling is never achievable in $\lt$, irrespective of the window function $g$ and the density of the lattice.
-In the present paper we therefore initiate the study of multi-window STFT phase retrieval.
-We discover a novel connection between multi-window STFT phase retrieval and sampling in Fock space, allowing us to establish uniqueness results on the recoverability of square-integrable functions from spectrogram samples located on lattices.
-Precisely, we specify conditions on window functions $g_1, \dots, g_4 \in \lt$ such that every $f \in \lt$ is determined up to a global phase by
+Short-time Fourier transform (STFT) phase retrieval refers to the reconstruction of a function $f$ from its spectrogram, i.e., the magnitudes of its short-time Fourier transform $V_gf$ with window function $g$.
+While it is known that for appropriate windows, any function $f \in L^2(\mathbb{R})$ can be reconstructed from the full spectrogram $|V_g f(\mathbb{R}^2)|$, in practical scenarios, the reconstruction must be achieved from discrete samples, typically taken on a lattice.
+It turns out that the sampled problem becomes much more subtle: recent results have demonstrated that uniqueness via lattice-sampling is unachievable, irrespective of the choice of the window function or the lattice density.
+In the present paper, we initiate the study of multi-window STFT phase retrieval as a way to effectively bypass the discretization barriers encountered in the single-window case.
+By establishing a link between multi-window Gabor systems, sampling in Fock space, and phase retrieval for finite frames, we derive conditions under which square-integrable functions can be uniquely recovered from spectrogram samples on a lattice.
+Specifically, we provide conditions on window functions $g_1, \dots, g_4 \in \lt$, such that every $f \in L^2(\mathbb{R})$ is determined up to a global phase from